Back Pain During Festivals

 3: Find breaks and support

 Standing or dancing for long periods of time makes back pain worse.
-It is important to take regular breaks:
+It's important to take regular breaks:

-• Sit down: Find a place where you can sit comfortably, such as a bench, a platform, or even the floor.
+- Sit down: Find a place where you can sit comfortably, such as a bench, a raised platform, or even the floor.

-• Support your back: If you can sit against a tree, post or fence, use it to relieve your back.
-Lean straight up against the support and pull your knees up slightly to relieve pressure on your lower back.
+- Support your back: If you can sit against a tree, post, or fence, use it to relieve pressure on your back.
+Lean upright against the support and bend your knees slightly to reduce the pressure on your lower back.

 4: Hydrate Smart